-James Fisher Marine Services awarded multi-million contract at world’s largest operational offshore wind farm.
+James Fisher Marine Services awarded contract at London Array wind farm.

-James Fisher Marine Services (JFMS) has been appointed by London Array to deliver Balance of Plant (BoP) Operations and Maintenance (O&M) services in a multi-million five-year deal.
+James Fisher Marine Services (JFMS) has been appointed by London Array to deliver Balance of Plant (BoP) Operations and Maintenance (O&M) services in five-year deal.

 Further building on its success as an integrator of complex marine and offshore projects, JFMS will be responsible for BoP inspection and maintenance services on London Array’s 175 turbines, its meteorological mast and statutory inspections on two offshore substations, covering the wind farm’s next five years of operation.